Why Customer Satisfaction is Important in Business

 This is a lesson every remaining business must take to heart.
 So, ask yourself: When did you last have an open, honest discussion with your customers (maybe not all, but certainly your best ones) to see how they feel about your goods and services?
 Do your customers consider your product – your company – useful and relevant?

 When did you last reevaluate your definition of your target customer?
 Do you use the “best” tools for getting and evaluating your customers’ perceptions?
 Are you doing all you can to cultivate customer relationships?
 To maintain them?
 Are you making an effort to anticipate customers’ needs?
-Are you listening?
+Are you making an effort to enhance customer satisfaction?

 Taking care of your customer, listening to them and acting on their best interest pays off.
 After all, the primary goal of any business is to provide goods or services to its customers.
 So why not treat such an important component with utmost priority?